 Feel free to look around - I'd recommend starting by exploring a campus that interests you, such as the Java Campus (mine), and see the articles, courses, and learning tracks.
 I welcome your feedback at firstname.lastname@example.org.

 Although I haven't been publishing much directly on GeekCap, I have been writing.
-There is a link below to an article that I wrote about Storm for JavaWorld and then there are links to the three installments that I wrote about Hadoop for InformIT.com.
-The Hadoop article series will walk you through installing and setting up a Hadoop environment, building the "Word Count" MapReduce application (the MapReduce equivalent to "Hello, World"), and thinking in MapReduce.
+There are links below to articles that I wrote about Vert.x, which has been called Node running in a JVM, about Akka and its use of the Actor model to develop highly-scalable concurrent code and about Storm, which provides Hadoop-like analysis but for live streaming data, for JavaWorld and then there are links to the three installments that I wrote about Hadoop for InformIT.com.
+The Hadoop article series walks you through installing and setting up a Hadoop environment, building the "Word Count" MapReduce application (the MapReduce equivalent to "Hello, World"), and thinking in MapReduce.
 The key to writing good Hadoop, and hence MapReduce, applications is learning to think about your problems in the MapReduce way.
 Part 3 in the series tries to show you just that!

 Open source Java projects: Akka (external link)